michael-camacho/p4g-fusion/README.md

 ## History Lesson

 I was playing Persona 4 Golden and decided that it would be reeeally helpful if I had an easy way to:
-1) Calculate the fusion results of personae I hadn't registered in the compendium yet
+1. Calculate the fusion results of personae I hadn't registered in the compendium yet
-2) Calculate fusion "recipes" that would produce a specific persona
+2. Calculate fusion "recipes" that would produce a specific persona

-I thought it would be absolutely, definitely useful.
-So much so that I decided to stop playing P4G and decided to write some kind of program, using some kind of technology... and it was with this iron resolve that I wrote a crappy Java program to harvest persona information from one of the FAQs on GameFAQs (that's not here, alas ;)), and made a note to write the actual fusion app itself.
+I thought it definitely, absolutely be useful.
+So much so that I decided to stop playing P4G and decided to write some kind of vaguely-defined program, using some kind of nebulous technology... and it was with this iron resolve that I wrote a crappy (but necessary) Java program to harvest persona information from one of the FAQs on GameFAQs (that program's not included here, alas ;)), and made a note to write the actual fusion app itself a bit later.
 And then got distracted by other stuff and forgot about it.

 So now, two year later, I decided it would also definitely be useful to learn some web programming. :) Specifically, JavaScript, HTML and CSS.
 This is a big, complicated and confusing world of technologies, frameworks and buzzwords.
 So I wanted to start with something simple(-ish), and remembered that fusion helper I'd been meaning to write.
 And the fact that I *still* hadn't finished P4G. :( This time my resolve was somewhat more substantive, and produced an actual useful output.